-Nearly everyone has seen some infographic showing US military spending compared to the rest of the world.
+Nearly everyone has seen an infographic showing US military spending compared to the rest of the world, often accompanied with an admonishment of America’s high expenditures.
 At market rates, American military spending was roughly equivalent to the next seven countries combined during 2018 (note that defense spending estimates are always approximate and vary based on methodology).
-To be sure, there is nothing factually incorrect about this common refrain — the US does, at market rates, spend far more on defense than any other country.
-However, nominal (market-rate USD) defense spending figures can be misleading.
+However, nominal (market-rate USD) defense spending figures can be misleading when deployed in service of certain arguments.

 This is especially true when assessing relative capability.
 Numerous times, I have been asked something like: “Why do we need to spend so much on defense when our military is far more powerful than everyone else’s?
 After all, we pay seven times as much as the next seven highest spenders combined.”